brainglobe/brainglobe.github.io/docs/source/blog/atlas-api-v3.md

 pip install brainglobe-atlasapi --pre
 ```

-Please try it in your tools and workflows and report any issues you encounter on either [Zulip](https://brainglobe.zulipchat.com/#narrow/channel/483906-Atlas-API) or [GitHub](https://github.com/brainglobe/brainglobe-atlasapi/issues).
+Please try it in your tools and workflows, in a fresh environment if possible, and report any issues you encounter on either [Zulip](https://brainglobe.zulipchat.com/#narrow/channel/483906-Atlas-API) or [GitHub](https://github.com/brainglobe/brainglobe-atlasapi/issues).

 ## New file formats and storage